programmfabrik/fylr-gitbook/for-system-administrators/migration/inspect.md

   * A previous restore process of this backup is continued
   * This sets `--continue`
 * **No Purge**
-  * Does not purge the target instance but uploads the data model
+  * Does not purge the target instance
+  * Data model and base config are not uploaded
+  * This mode only uploads base types and user records
-  * Use this after manually purging the target and manually uploading or adjust the base config settings
+  * Use this after manually purging the target and manually uploading the data model and base config
-  * This sets neither `--purge` nor `--continue`, but `--base-config=-`
+  * This sets neither `--purge` nor `--continue`, but `--base-config=-` and `--datamodel=-`

 See also: [Best Practice > Restoring with and without purge](best-practice.md#restoring-with-and-without-purge)